fuzesmonk/Physics-Obsidian-Vault/Motion/Motion with Constant Acceleration.md

 tags:
   - Motion
 ---
-When the velocity changes at the same rate throughout the motion
+.When the velocity changes at the same rate throughout the motion

 Defined as: $v_x = v_{0x} + a_{x}t$
 Units: m/s